Slovenia: Film

-Ptuj City Cinema (from 3 March 1897) is the oldest still active commercial (tickets) movie theater in the world.
+Ptuj City Cinema (from 3 March 1897) is the oldest still active commercial (tickets) movie theatre in the world.

 Slovene film actors and actresses historically include Ida Kravanja, who played her roles as Ita Rina in the early European films, and Metka Bučar.
 After WW II, one of the most notable film actors was Polde Bibič, who played a number of roles in many films that were well received in Slovenia, and also performed in television and radio drama.

 Feature film and short film production in Slovenia historically includes Karol Grossmann, František Čap, France Štiglic, Igor Pretnar, Jože Pogačnik, Peter Zobec, Matjaž Klopčič, Boštjan Hladnik, Dušan Jovanović, Vitan Mal, Franci Slak, and Karpo Godina as its most established filmmakers.
 Contemporary film directors Filip Robar - Dorin, Jan Cvitkovič, Damjan Kozole, Janez Lapajne, Mitja Okorn, and Marko Naberšnik are among the representatives of the so-called "Renaissance of Slovenian cinema".
 Slovene screenwriters, who are not film directors, include Saša Vuga and Miha Mazzini.
 Women film directors include Polona Sepe, Hanna A. W. Slak, and Maja Weiss.